 Click here for details.

-The 16,000 seat stadium, Ericcson Dome, the world's largest spherical building and one known to Swedes as "the Globe" (pronounced gloo-ben), serves sports and music fans alike.
+The 16,000-seat stadium, Avicii Arena, the world's largest spherical building and one known to Swedes as "the Globe" (pronounced gloo-ben), serves sports and music fans alike.

 It’s mainly used for hockey but pulls in everything from Disney on Ice, to international music acts such as Us, Bryan Adams and Pet Shop Boys, to comedians such as Ricky Gervais.